 Nordic Lifting Powerlifting Shoes

 The Nordic Lifting Powerlifting shoe is a high-quality shoe that is designed for leg presses, deadlifts, and squats.
 The design of these shoes is top-notch.
 Apart from the mesh panel installed over the toe for air circulation, the shoe fits snugly with an insole slipping every time.
-The lifting shoes have 1.4 inches raised heel to enable you to squat deeper without putting your ankle under a lot of pressure.
-The shoes also come with reinforced stitching and Velcro strap, which ensure sturdy, security, and comfort.
+The lifting shoes have a 1.4-inch raised heel to enable you to squat deeper without putting your ankle under a lot of pressure.
+The shoes also come with reinforced stitching and Velcro straps, which ensure sturdy, security, and comfort.
 It also features cotton mesh on its forefoot to make your feet breathable.

 Pros

-The shoes have rigid and smooth anti-slip sole for stability in all exercise training
+The shoes have rigid and smooth anti-slip soles for stability in all exercise training

 Provide foot stability, thus, reducing the risk of injury